 This year, we are having an average weather pattern, compared to decades past.
 See the historical data below.

-Average Temperatures in Brooklyn New York on Christmas Eve and Christmas DayFor both days, here are the average temperatures, historically:
+Average Temperatures in Brooklyn - Christmas Eve & Christmas DayFor both days, here are the average temperatures, historically:

 12/24: Avg.
 High: 41° Fahrenheit (5 Celsius) Record High: 61° Fahrenheit(16 Celsius) (1996)